docwho2/java-squareup-spring-ai-ivr/README.md

-# Amazon Chime SMA ChatGPT IVR for Square Retail
+# Amazon Chime SMA Spring AI IVR for Square Retail

 ## Background

 This project is a [SIP Media Application](https://docs.aws.amazon.com/chime-sdk/latest/ag/use-sip-apps.html) and makes use of the
-[Java Chime SMA Flow Library](https://github.com/docwho2/java-chime-voicesdk-sma) to deliver a [ChatGPT](https://openai.com/chatgpt) voice bot IVR application.
+[Java Chime SMA Flow Library](https://github.com/docwho2/java-chime-voicesdk-sma) to deliver a [Spring AI](https://docs.spring.io/spring-ai/reference/) voice bot IVR application.
 The IVR application is integrated with the [Square API](https://developer.squareup.com/us/en) to allow callers to ask questions about products and business hours, transfer to employee cell phones, etc.

 ## Use Case